Why bring AP Computer Science Principles to your school?

 What does the AP Computer Science Principles assessment consist of?

-The AP Computer Science Principles assessment consists of two parts: a through-course assessment and the end-of-course AP Exam.
+The AP Computer Science Principles assessment consists of two parts: a through-course assessment (consisting of two performance tasks) that students complete during the school year and the end-of-course AP Exam given in May.
 Both of these will measure student achievement of the course learning objectives.
-For the through-course assessment, students will upload digital artifacts and written responses via the AP Digital Portal.
+For the through-course assessment, students will upload digital artifacts and written responses via the AP Digital Portfolio.
 Learn more.

 Do teachers need specific previous experience to teach this course?